tosdr/tosback-versions/Google/Privacy Policy.md

 Examples of these services include:

-*   Google Hangouts, for making domestic and international calls
-*   Google Voice, for making calls, sending text messages and managing voicemail
+*   Google Voice, for making and receiving calls, sending text messages and managing voicemail
+*   Google Meet, for making and receiving video calls
+*   Gmail, for sending and receiving emails
+*   Google Chat, for sending and receiving messages
+*   Google Duo, for making and receiving video calls and sending and receiving messages
 *   Google Fi, for a phone plan

 ### show trends